 Your paperback novel will be posted to your address (UK mainland addresses only).
 Alternatively you can choose to receive an ebook (downloadable PDF file) via email which you can read on any device.

-Happy holiday reading… and good luck! 🙂
+Happy holiday reading! 🙂

 Thought I’d let you know that I now have an author video channel where I will be posting content related to books, events, environmental issues, and interviews with authors and others who are saving the Earth in various ways.